I'm being cared for by: Sierra Pacific Great Pyrenees Rescue

 Help me get seen & adopted!

-already neutered, housetrained, purebred, in need of an experienced adopter, up to date with shots, not good with kids, good with dogs, and good with cats.
+already neutered, in need of an experienced adopter, up to date with shots, good with kids, good with dogs, and good with cats.

-I am already neutered, housetrained, purebred, in need of an experienced adopter, up to date with shots, not good with kids, good with dogs, and good with cats.
+I am already neutered, in need of an experienced adopter, up to date with shots, good with kids, good with dogs, and good with cats.

 We belong to a breed club and take in Great Pyrenees and Great Pyrenees mix dogs.
 Once a dog is taken into our program, it is restored to health, brought current on all vaccines, micro chipped, had microscopic fecal exams and treated for parasites and worms and had a heart worm test.
 If positive they are treated before making adoptable and if negative, they are put on a heart worm monthly preventative as well as a preventative for fleas and ticks.
 All dogs are groomed prior to adoption and are in good health.

 Our pets can be viewed by click the link: https://www.petfinder.com/pet-search?shelterid=CA957 or by visiting our web site www.spgpc.
 Dogs are housed at our private facility and appointments to view the animals are easily made by calling (916) 791-7580.
 We are located in Granite Bay, CA which is 23 miles East of Sacramento.
 We often frequent adoption events, so dogs can be viewed at those sites when they occur.

 Our Adoption Process...